 Most financial aid requires filling out the Free Application for Federal Student Aid (FAFSA)

 The FAFSA is the application for federal grants, work-study, and federal loans.
 Colleges and most state grant programs use the FAFSA to award their financial aid.
 Check your school financial aid website to see if you need to submit additional forms.
 When filling out your FAFSA, note that many state grant applications require you to list an in-state school first for consideration.
 You can find additional resources on filing the FAFSA on our website, with articles like Need Help Paying for College?
-File the 2016-17 FAFSA.
+We Have Tips for Filing the FAFSA.

 Know and meet financial aid application deadlines

 Most schools have deadlines for submitting the FAFSA.
 Complete yours in time to meet the earliest deadline for the schools you’re considering, or for your state grant program if that deadline is first.
 The earlier you apply, the more likely you are to be considered for all the forms of financial aid.
 If you miss deadlines, you may receive fewer grants, need more loans, or may be offered less financial aid overall.
 Returning students have FAFSA deadlines as well.
 You can find deadline information on college financial aid websites.
 Tip: If your family’s income tax returns will not be filed by your schools’ FAFSA deadlines, you can estimate income.
 There is an IRS release which allows the IRS to transfer your tax return information to financial aid offices when filed.

 Don’t rule out a college because you think it’s too expensive